Attendance

 Unacceptable

-At Eccleston Mere, our attendance is good.
+At Eccleston Mere, our attendance is in line with national averages.
 We expect every child to achieve an attendance of 96% or above.

-Anyone below 95% will be monitored by school and Education Welfare Services.
+Anyone below 95% will be monitored by school.
 Pupils whose attendance falls to 90% or below are categorised, by the government, as Persistent Absentees (PAs).
 Pupils who fall into this category will be monitored and discussed.
 Where appropriate, further action may be taken to support an improved attendance, including:

 • Letters from school.